windycom/windy-plugin-template/README.md

 - Build the desired example in watch mode with `npm run example01` (or `example02`, etc.)
 - Load the example in Windy's developer mode using the URL <https://localhost:9999/example01/plugin.js>

+## Known issues

+- In *example03* the boat orientation resets after the user zooms.
+This is likely related to Leaflet GL executing `zoom` events in slightly different order.
+Markers now also internally subscribe to the map's `zoom` event to update their CSS positioning, which likely executes *after* the user's `zoom` event in this example.
+- In *example04* map clicks within the rendered cycle do not fire the `singleclick` event, as they have before Leaflet LG.

 ## CHANGELOG